Have you been searching for how to desensitize your penis? If so, you're not alone and we can help.

 This may increase the sensitivity because it’s not accustomed to receiving outside touch or stimulation.

 If you are dealing with penile hypersensitivity and want to do something about it, what are your options?

-Start first by talking to your doctor to make sure that there are no underlying medical issues that need immediate treatment and to get recommendations that are tailored to your unique circumstances.
+First, start by talking to your doctor to ensure no underlying medical issues that need immediate treatment and get recommendations tailored to your unique circumstances.

-Switching your regular condom for one that is thicker is perhaps the quickest and easiest way to immediately reduce penile sensitivity.
+Switching out your regular condom for one that is thicker is perhaps the quickest and easiest way to reduce penis sensitivity immediately.

-The brands that cater to PE have names such as "Extended Pleasure," "Delay," and "Prolong."
+The brands that cater to PE have names such as:

 Some men achieve the results they are looking for and are completely satisfied with these types of condoms.

 However, others may find that these all-in-one condoms over-numb the area, thus creating the opposite problem: making it too difficult to climax.

 Depending on the cause of your penile hypersensitivity, selective serotonin reuptake inhibitors (SSRIs), a type of antidepressant, might be another potential option.